 In this section, we set up a quick test to make sure we're hearing all four channels.
 At a quad station with a linux computer (or laptop where you hear all four channels, even if they are via headphones) launch jack and prepare its setup to be connected to the appropriate soundcard.
 You can launch the control panel for Jack with the following command in terminal:

-NOTE: If you're working at a house linux computer via headphones on a Delta soundcard, you will still hear all four channels but they will be "hard-panned" left and right.
+NOTE: If you're working at a house linux computer with a Tascam quad soundcard and you are listening via headphones, you will still hear all four channels but they will be "hard-panned" left and right.

 Hit start.
 You're good if the GUI starts showing a changing computer status (otherwise, you will get a complaint popup).
 Sound is now live.